alysonfarias/blog-nuxt/app/content/blog/2024/programming-trip-wires.md

 toc: true
 ---

-# Programming Trip Wire for juniors and interns 👇
+# Programming trip wire for juniors and interns

 ## 1. What you can do before asking for help